adghayes/swimset/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-5-1.png)

 There are many different directions an investigation of this dataset could take.
 In the below case study, I've delved deeper into the relationship between race splits.
-Other avenues of investigation:
+Other possible avenues of investigation include:

 -   tracking athlete times over the course of their observable career
 -   when athletes swim multiple events in their career, are those clusterable patterns or random?